tomasr8/SR-Code/README.md

   <img src="https://raw.githubusercontent.com/tomasr8/SR-Code/main/assets/sr-diagram.png" width="600">
 </p>

 This image above shows all the main parts of the SR code.
-I'll refer back to this image as I explain the individual elements it is made up of.
-(As a side note, even with the extra colored lines, this image will decode correctly.
-Try running `sr decode assets/sr-diagram.png` to see for yourself)
+I'll refer back to this image as I explain the individual elements it is made up of (As a side note, even with the extra colored lines, this image will decode correctly.
+Try running `sr decode assets/sr-diagram.png` to see for yourself).

 ### Quick summary